 When searching for an internship placement for her second year of studies at the University of Notre Dame, Helina Haile knew that she wanted to work alongside an organization focused on systemic racism in the United States.
-Her search led her to the Chicago Torture Justice Center (CTJC), a first-of-its-kind organization dedicated to supporting survivors of police violence.
+Her search led her to the Chicago Torture Justice Center (CTJC), a first-of-its-kind organization dedicated to supporting survivors of police torture.
+Her semester at CTJC was transformative and continues to inform her work after graduation.

-“After my first year at Notre Dame, I really wanted to change the perception that the West, and especially the U.S., is the giver of peace and other countries are recipients,” said Haile, who is completing her second year as a Master of Global Affairs (MGA) International Peace Studies student at the Keough School of Global Affairs.
+“After my first year at Notre Dame, I really wanted to change the perception that the West, and especially the U.S., is the giver of peace and other countries are recipients,” said Haile, who graduated in May 2020 with a Master of Global Affairs (MGA) International Peace Studies degree from the Keough School of Global Affairs.
+The Kroc Institute for International Peace Studies administers this concentration.

 “To look at peace, justice, trauma and community in our own backyard—less than 100 miles away from Notre Dame—was a really excellent opportunity,” said Hooker.
 “And because CTJC is engaging an emerging set of ideas, it wasn’t just that the center would be good for Helina, but she would be good for the center, too.
 She could join in the conversation about how to articulate politicized healing.”

 CTJC was established as a result of the 2015 Reparations Ordinance passed by Chicago’s City Council meant to address the impact of racially motivated police torture during former Chicago Police Department Commander Jon Burge’s tenure (1972 to 1991).
 The ordinance came after three decades of activism led by survivors, their family members, and allies across Chicago.
-To fulfill this mandate, CTJC leaders developed the politicized healing model which includes three focus areas: healing from trauma through traditional and non-traditional approaches including counseling, support groups, music, acupuncture, boxing, and more; working to dismantle systems that perpetuate racial violence; and developing new frameworks for community justice and accountability.
+To fulfill this mandate, CTJC leaders are developing a “politicized healing model,” which includes three focus areas: healing from trauma through traditional and non-traditional approaches including counseling, support groups, music, acupuncture, boxing, and more; working to dismantle systems that perpetuate racial violence; and developing new frameworks for community justice and accountability.

 “There’s so much talk about reparations on a national scale, but it’s being used in really limited ways,” said Cindy Eigler, co-executive director at CTJC and Haile’s supervisor during her time at the Center.
 “If you look at just financial and material redress, you’re really disappearing so much of the emotional, physical, and spiritual harm that needs to be addressed.
 In everything we do, we want to promote a more honest and holistic conversation that can get to real repair.”